Online Trading with leverage

 Trading leverage products with low-cost providers

 By using a lever, the trading fees are also automatically higher.
 Therefore, you should definitely choose a low priced provider.
-Calculated on the year the saving of trade fees is extremely worthwhile and the saving can be even several thousand of dollars.
+Calculated on the year the saving of trade fees is extremely worthwhile and the saving can be even several thousand dollars.

 In the following table, you will find our top 3 providers for trading derivatives.
 BDSwiss offers the best total package and allows a leverage of 1:400.